Paint Or Seek Camouflage Guide

 Repainting and Zone Rotation

-Static hides win on House; advanced players rotate when seekers clear a room.
+Static hides win on Mansion; advanced players rotate when seekers clear a room.
 Repainting means unfreezing, moving to a new color zone, eyedropper sampling again, HSV tuning, repositioning, and re-freezing — all before the seeker re-enters.
 Practice the sequence in custom lobbies before ranked play.

 Repaint decision checklist